 Traveling long distances by train for first-timers can be difficult to imagine.
 Having been on a few long distance luxury train trips and, specifically on the Maharajas Express, I wanted to share a few things I wish I had known before embarking, some of which are the product of my expectations being wrong.

-Hope the below helps you when planning a journey through Rajasthan – above all, it will surely be memorable!
+Hope the below helps you when planning a journey through Rajasthan on one of the luxurious trains in India – above all, it will surely be memorable!

 1. You will Exercise